-Cooked on a bed of fresh herbs and onions, with a bottle of Thatcher’s Gold Cider poured under it, the Pork, tightly wrapped in aluminium foil, cooks slowly and steams in the herby, cider.
+Cooked on a bed of fresh herbs and onions, with a bottle of Thatcher’s Gold Cider poured under it, the Pork, tightly wrapped in aluminium foil, cooks slowly and steams in the herby, apple cider.

 Oh and have I mentioned how easy it is to cook this Slow Roasted Cider Pork?

-Once prepped you pop it in the oven and just let it do it’s gloriously tasty, deliciously melting, cooking.
+Also once prepped you pop it in the oven and just let it do it’s gloriously tasty, deliciously melting, cooking.
 A great dish if you’ve got a busy day ahead.

 The bones literally pulled clean out from the pork.